norveclibalikci/itucsdb1629/docs/developer/index.rst

 .. figure:: http://i65.tinypic.com/vwzlu9.png
    :scale: 50 %
-   :alt: Burak - E/R diagram
+   :alt: Diedon - E/R diagram

 The *"profile"* of the reader entity is connected to the *"jobs"* entity with the *"job_id"* foreign key.
 This is done in order to keep the profession of the reader, which will be showed also in the Readers' main page.
 The *"advertisers"* entity is independent from the other two entities, containing the information about the person or the company advertising.